openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/getting_started/getting_started.md

 For additional information on the integrated FloorspaceJS interface, go to the [FloorspaceJS Interface Guide](../reference/geometry_editor.md)

-### SketchUp Plugin - Building Envelope
+### SketchUp Plug-in - Building Envelope
-For additional information on the SketchUp Plugin interface, go to the [OpenStudio SketchUp Plugin Interface Guide](../reference/sketchup_plugin_interface.md).
+For additional information on the SketchUp Plug-in interface, go to the [OpenStudio SketchUp Plug-in Interface Guide](../reference/sketchup_plugin_interface.md).

 <!--